Decentralisation in Japan: History

 In 1949, the Shoup Mission recommended that local revenue sources should be strengthened and the subsidy from the central government should be abolished or rationalized.
 Shoup mentioned that local planning or city planning as an example of administrative services could be fully delegated to local governments.
 Japanese government then established a Committee to Study Local Administration (Chihô gyôsei Chôsaiin kaigi), called the Kanbe Committee, published "Recommendations on the Reallocation of Administrative Services" (gyôseijimu no saihaibun ni kansuru kankoku) in December 1950.
 It stated that "City planning and city planning projects shall be the responsibility of municipalities.
 Laws shall be changed to give municipalities autonomous power to decide and implement matters related to city planning", asserted that the 1919 City Planning Law hindered the autonomy of local entities, but the Government ignored the committee.

 The New City Planning Law of 1968 (shin toshi keikaku hô) and the creation of the first National Land Agency (Kokudochô) in 1974 showed an unintentional attempt to decentralize.
 The City Planning Law in local communities specified public hearings, explanatory meetings, displays of the draft plan, and a system whereby written opinions from the public could be submitted.
-Eventhought many attempts to improve local communities were issued but the tax raised in Japan still went to the central government by 68% and local governments by 32%.
-There was a slowly improvement on decentralisation, but postwar Japan was still struggle to increase autonomy level of local communities.
+Even though many attempts to improve local communities were issued, the tax raised in Japan still went 68% to the central government and 32% to local governments.
+There was a slow improvement on decentralisation, but postwar Japan was still struggling to increase the autonomy level of local communities.

 The Local Autonomy Act was also revised in 1969 that required local governments to produce a forward-looking Basic Plan (kihon keikaku) for their long-term economic and social development, to cover a duration of around 25 years.
 It has to be approved by the elected local council as part of a comprehensive planning that tied to the local fiscal decision.